-- 1.0 Transfer Defined: As used throughout this Agreement, the term "transfer" refers to a change of a contract employee's assigned school or time reporting location to another school or location, without changing the employee's classification of employment. - 1.1 Types of Transfers: Generally, transfers are either teacher initiated (voluntary) or administrative (normally involuntary and District-initiated). - 1.2 Limitations: Teacher-initiated transfers from any one school site in any school year may, at the discretion of the District, be limited to 10% of the employees, or three employees, whichever is greater. - 2.0 Administrative Transfers: The District may, for any reason not prohibited in the balance of this Article (including the incorporated Appendices) transfer employees when such action is deemed to be in the best interest of the educational program of the District.
-Whenever possible, the employee shall be notified and counseled regarding the transfer, and written reason(s) for such transfer shall, upon the employee's request, be supplied to the employee. - 3.0 Teacher Integration Transfer Program: The District and UTLA have agreed to a combination of teacher-initiated and administrative transfers for the purpose of accomplishing staff integration pursuant to Federal requirements.
-This plan is attached to this Agreement and incorporated herein as Appendix B, entitled Teacher Integration Transfer Program. - Voluntary Teacher-Initiated Transfer Program: ΑII 5.0 appropriately credentialed probationary or permanent teachers are eligible to apply to any school (including year-round schools or magnets) in the district where the transfer will not adversely affect teacher integration, Rodriguez compliance, Bilingual Master Plan needs of the receiving or sending school or the instructional program needs of the sending school (except for transfers to Magnet Schools, where the sending school may delay such transfer until the end of the current semester/track or until a suitable replacement is assigned, whichever occurs first).
-Transfers under this section must meet the above criteria but will not be effected without the voluntary approval of both the employee and the site administrator of the receiving school (or site selection committee in those schools with staff selection rights).
-Such approval lies within the discretion of both parties and transfers under this section are not subject to the grievance procedure.
+- 1.0 Transfer Defined: As used throughout this Agreement, the term "transfer" refers to a change of a contract employee's assigned school or time reporting location to another school or location, without changing the employee's classification of employment. - 1.1 Types of Transfers: Generally, transfers are either teacher initiated (voluntary) or administrative (normally involuntary and District-initiated). - 1.2 Limitations: Teacher-initiated transfers from any one school site in any school year may, at the discretion of the District, be limited to 10% of the employees, or three employees, whichever is greater. - 1.3 Compliance with SB 1665 (Scott Bill): Notwithstanding any other provision of this Agreement: - a.
+All voluntary transfers of teachers to a K-12 school ranked in deciles 1 to 3, inclusive, on the Academic Performance Index shall comply with section 35036 of the Education Code. - b.
+No priority will be given to a request for a voluntary transfer by a certificated person after April 15 of the school year prior to the school year in which the transfer would become effective if other qualified applicants have applied for positions requiring certification qualification at the receiving school. - 2.0 Administrative Transfers: The District may, for any reason not prohibited in the balance of this Article (including the incorporated Appendices) transfer employees when such action is deemed to be in the best interest of the educational program of the District.
+Whenever possible, the employee shall be notified and counseled regarding the transfer, and written reason(s) for such transfer shall, upon the employee's request, be supplied to the employee.